doppar/docs/3.x/mail.md

 ```

 ## Configuring the View
 Within a mailable class's content method, you may define the view, or which template should be used when rendering the email's contents.
-Since each email typically uses a Blade template to render its contents, you have the full power and convenience of the Blade templating engine when building your email's HTML:
+Since each email typically uses a Odo template to render its contents, you have the full power and convenience of the Odo templating engine when building your email's HTML:
 ```php
 /**
  * Set the message body and data